mijowild/mijowild.github.com/about.md

 ---
-layout: default
+layout: page
-title: Home
+title: About
 ---

-Hi, this is my little blog.
+Hey there!
+This is my blog

-Keeping it minimal for now.

-Enjoy
+Thanks for stoping by!